rominaRSG/todo-web-app-cern/README.md

-This is a simple TODO Spring Boot application which which allows users to create, edit and delete TODO tasks.
+This is a simple TODO Spring Boot application which allows users to create, edit and delete TODO tasks.

-Below you may find a proposition of the DB model:

-Methods 	Urls 	Actions
+Exposed endpoints:

 | Methods  | Urls | Actions|
 | ------------- | ------------- | ------------- |